Wondering if you can claim a tax refund or need to submit a tax return? Use our online tools to find out if you're owed money by HMRC.

 RIFT's Construction Team

-RIFT was originally built to help construction workers tackle the taxman.
-Our specialists have expert-level industry knowledge, and know exactly what it takes to get the most from a construction refund claim.
-We've even got a specialist route calculation system to work out your mileage.
+When RIFT was first founded, it was built to help construction workers tackle the taxman.
+Our specialist construction refund teams have the expertise to get the very most from your yearly tax rebate claims.
+On top of that, we’ve got the best tools in the business, including a specialised route calculation system to work out your precise mileage.

 HMRC Processing Time